andrewdisley/realchange-cms/hugo/content/how-to-apply/_index.md

 header:
   background: /assets/uploads/moss.png
   hero: Real Change Rochdale **How to Apply**
-content: >-
-  **If you are sleeping rough, homeless or at risk of homelessness and want to apply for funds to help, the following local charities are Registered Partners and able to access Grants:**
+content: "**If you are sleeping rough, homeless or at risk of homelessness and want to apply for funds to help, the following local charities are Registered Partners and able to access Grants:**"
 list: >-
   Current partners across the borough who can support you to make an application to Real Change Rochdale are: